pmadril/danklco.com-site/_posts/2011-06-03-finding-links-day-cq.md

 useOriginal: false
 ---

-Sometimes, when setting up development environments, it is not feasible to copy all of the content from the production environment, all you really need is a specific set of content being used by what you’re working on.
+Sometimes, when setting up development environments, it is not feasible to copy all of the content from the production environment, all you really need is a specific set of content being used by what you're working on.

-This is where being able to follow links and identify content can be very valuable, rather than having to create a bloated environment with extra content you don’t need, you can identify exactly what you need.
+This is where being able to follow links and identify content can be very valuable, rather than having to create a bloated environment with extra content you don't need, you can identify exactly what you need.

 ### Connecting to the Repository

-To identify links inside our current content, we’ll start by connecting to the CQ using DavEx.&nbsp; The reason we’re using DavEx instead of RMI is that DavEx does not require any changes to the CQ Server by default.
+To identify links inside our current content, we'll start by connecting to the CQ using DavEx.&nbsp; The reason we're using DavEx instead of RMI is that DavEx does not require any changes to the CQ Server by default.

 First, we get the repository: